You need to sell off stocks, pay the due amount to creditors, and give the remaining assets to

-The statement of accounts must be submitted no more than a month before submission of the application.
-This is a declaration to the RoC that only what is submitted is to be considered and that the company has no other assets or liabilities.
+The statement of accounts must be submitted within a month before the submission of the application to wind up the company.
+This is a declaration to the Registrar of Companies that the contents of the application are only to be considered, and that the company has no other assets or liabilities.

-Within a month of the submission of the statement of accounts, the application must be submitted along with the documents mentioned above.
+Within a month of submitting the statement of accounts, the application must be submitted along with the documents mentioned above.
 Our representatives will guide you through the entire procedure.

 It takes at least two to three months to complete the closure of your company, but it could take much longer, depending on the findings of the liquidator appointed.

-We complete the secretarial jobworks for over 1000 companies and LLPs every month with a small team, by leveraging our tech capabilities.
-Come on board and experience convenience.
+We execute legal work for over 1000 companies and LLPs every month, by leveraging our tech capabilities, and the expertise of our team of legal professionals.
+Come on board and experience the ease and convenience!